Speak to Me (Depeche Mode song): Background

-The song is the final, 12th track of the album.
-It was composed by frontman Dave Gahan in collaboration with the band's historic session player Christian Eigner and producers James Ford and Marta Salogni.
+"Speak to Me" is the twelfth and final track of the Memento Mori album.
+It was composed by lead singer Dave Gahan in collaboration with the band's historic session player Christian Eigner and producers James Ford and Marta Salogni.
 Gahan explained that "Speak to Me" was the key piece that pushed him to make a new album with Martin Gore, following the death of Andy Fletcher.

 Salogni also explained how the song was created in just one day, completely distorting Gahan's initial demo to the point that he wanted to include her and Ford as actual composers.

 Gahan struggled with the idea of recording another Depeche Mode album, and commented that the song was partially an imagined conversation he had with a "larger force" about that question.
 He says, "Because I felt really torn between jumping into making another Depeche Mode record or, as I had been for the last couple of years for the first time in my life, home with friends and family and my animals.
 And just living a life and really enjoying that."